 The second edition of Trevor’s book for undergraduates and taught postgraduates, Success in Academic Writing (Palgrave Macmillan), like the first edition, has garnered high praise from reviewers.

 From the cover of Success in Academic Writing:

-Trevor’s recent papers include:
+Trevor’s recent papers and articles include:

 Day, T., Letchford, J., Corradi, H. and Rogers, T., 2015.
 Devising an Online Resource to Help Undergraduate Science Students Critically Evaluate Research Articles.
 Journal of Academic Writing, 5(2), 1–19.

 Narduzzo, A. and Day, T., 2012.
 Less is more in physics: a small-scale Writing in the Disciplines (WiD) intervention.
 Journal of Learning Development in Higher Education, November 2012.

 Day, T. and Tosey, P., 2011.
 Beyond SMART?
 A new framework for goal setting.
 The Curriculum Journal.
 22(4), 515–534.
 As of February 2017, this is one of the most read Curriculum Journal articles since 2010, with 29 citations and more than 7,500 hits.

 Day, T., 2011.
 What writing expectations do UK employers have of engineering graduates?
 And how might universities respond?
 European Association for Teachers of Academic Writing (EATAW) Conference, 30 June 2011, University of Limerick, Ireland.

 Day, T., Pritchard, J. and Heath, A., 2010.
 Sowing the seeds of enhanced academic writing support in a research-intensive university.
 Educational Developments, 11 (3), pp. 18-21.